sailfish-oneplus6/sf-enchilada/flashing.md

 Please note running SFOS with an encrypted /data partition is untested.

+You must be running OOS 9.x on slot A prior to following these instructions.

 1. Grab [this TWRP](https://dl.twrp.me/enchilada/twrp-3.3.1-2-enchilada.img.html) then boot into fastboot mode
 ```sh
 # update packages are always flashed to inactive slot (in this case slot_a)